 Department of Environmental Quality > Web site

 The Department of Environmental Quality (DEQ) is responsible for protecting and enhancing Oregon’s water and air quality, managing the proper disposal of solid and hazardous wastes, providing assistance in cleaning up contaminated properties, and enforcing Oregon’s environmental laws.
-The agency was formed in 1969 to replace the State Sanitary Authority, which had been created in 1938 when citizens overwhelmingly supported an initiative to clean up the Willamette River.
+The agency was formed in 1969 to replace the State Sanitary Authority, created in 1938, when Oregonians overwhelmingly supported an initiative to clean up the Willamette River.

-DEQ employs a staff of about 700, including scientists, engineers, technicians and environmental specialists.
-The agency is headquartered in Portland, with regional offices in Bend, Eugene and Portland and field offices in Coos Bay, Medford, Pendleton, Salem and The Dalles.
-The DEQ director has the authority to issue civil penalties for violations of pollution laws and standards.
-DEQ relies on several advisory committees of citizens and government officials to help guide its decision-making.
+DEQ is budgeted for approximately 700 employees and is headquartered in Portland, with regional offices in Bend, Eugene and Portland and field offices in Coos Bay, Medford, Pendleton, Salem and The Dalles.
+In addition, DEQ relies on several advisory committees of citizens and government officials to help guide its decision-making.

 Information about this agency's divisions, offices, programs, etc.

 Mailing Address: 811 SW 6th Ave., Portland 97204-1390

 Telephone: 503-229-5696; Toll-free (Oregon only): 1-800-452-4011

 Records Officer Email: Ella Crumble